Nets make Jacque Vaughn coach, decide against Udoka pursuit

-The Brooklyn Nets were expected to hire the suspended Boston Celtics coach for their job, maybe after Vaughn had it only for a game.
-Instead, the Nets decided Wednesday to give the job to Vaughn.

-“I guess I was, what is that, the write-in candidate in the minds of the elections right now, but I’m OK with that,” Vaughn joked.
-“I said to my wife, I might have not been her first choice and we’ve been together 20 years, so it can all work out.
-So, off we go.”
+NEW YORK (AP)The Brooklyn Nets made Jacque Vaughn their head coach Wednesday, promoting Steve Nash’s replacement instead of hiring suspended Boston coach Ime Udoka.

-Vaughn had gone 2-2 as acting coach since the Nets and Nash parted ways on Nov.
-1. His first game as the head coach was a 112-85 rout of the New York Knicks on Wednesday night.
+Vaughn has gone 2-2 as acting coach since the Nets and Nash parted ways on Nov.
+1. His first game as the head coach will be Wednesday night at home against the New York Knicks.

-“I know the work that he puts in every day,” Nets star Kevin Durant said.
-“I know how much he cares about the development of each player and this team as a whole, and looking forward to playing for him.
-All the guys have responded to how he wants us to play.”

-That response led general manager Sean Marks to believe that the right candidate was already in Brooklyn.
+”Jacque’s basketball acumen, competitiveness and intimate knowledge of our team and organization make him the clear-cut best person to lead our group moving forward,” general manager Sean Marks said in a statement. ”He has a proven ability to get the best out of our players, hold them accountable and play a cohesive, team-first style of basketball.”

 After moving on from Nash, the Nets had discussions with Udoka, who along with Vaughn had been a Nets assistant before taking the Boston job.
 He led the Celtics to last season’s NBA Finals but was suspended for at least this season for violating team rules by having a relationship with a female staffer within the organization.